-Private William John Rowe (7011445) served in 5/7th Battalion Gordon Highlanders during World War Two.
+Private William John Rowe (7011445) served in 5/7th Battalion Gordon Highlanders during the Second World War.
 He was the son of Thomas Rowe and Isabella Rowe of Lisnaskea, Co.
 Fermanagh.

 William John Rowe’s grave is in Section XIV, Row C, Grave 3 of Bayeux War Cemetery, Bayeux, Normandy, France.
 His headstone bears the inscription: